skewballfox/FastFourierTransformsPaper/main.typ

   abstract: [
     In this paper, we delve into the realm of Fast Fourier Transforms (FFTs), a family of algorithms employed for computing the Discrete Fourier Transform (DFT).
-Recognizing the impracticality of direct DCT computation due to its $O(N^2)$ time complexity, we explore various FFT algorithms, providing a comprehensive comparison of their efficiency.
-Our objective is to analyze these algorithms in terms of their time and space complexities.
-We will also discuss the limitations of FFTs, explore some of the libraries for computing FFTs, and discuss some of the many applications of FFTs.
+Recognizing the impracticality of direct DFT computation due to its $O(N^2)$ time complexity, we explore Cooley-Tukey radix-2 FFT extend our disccusion to other radix and non-radix based FFT algorithms.
+As each of the algorithms have the same $O(n log n)$ complexity, we discuss their distinguishing factors and when they are prefered.
+We will also discuss the limitations of FFTs related to it's use in mapping discrete data from the time to frequency domain, and how to mitigate them.
+We explore some examples of how FFTs are used, and how modern libraries go about selecting the best algorithm for a given context.
+Finally, we conclude with a discussion of the significance and impact of FFTs.
   ],
   authors: ((
     name: "Joshua Ferguson",